ToyB-Chan/mini-file-format/README.md

 - Key and (sub-) section names may only contain `a-z`, `A-Z`, `0-9`, and `_`.
 - Values may never reach over multiple lines.
 - Empty keys (i.e., keys without values) are not allowed.
-- Spaces are ignored as long as they don't split up names or values.
+- Whitespaces are ignored as long as they don't split up names or values.
-- Spaces are not allowed during (sub-) section declaration.
+- Whitespaces are not allowed during (sub-) section declaration.
 - Empty lines are ignored.
 - Comments are denoted by `#` and may only appear on separate lines.
 - Cases are sensitive (for both names and values), except where otherwise noted.